poconosewandvac/Commerce_GuestOrder/README.md

 Below are the template settings you can override.

-- tpl: template to use for order view
+- tpl: template to use for order view (twig)
-- formTpl: template to use for the form
+- formTpl: template to use for the form (chunk)
-- errorTpl: template to use when order could not be verified or found
+- errorTpl: template to use when order could not be verified or found (chunk)

+Since this extra is heavily based on the commerce.get\_order snippet included with commerce, you can also use the properties loadItems, loadStatus, loadTransactions, loadBillingAddress, and loadShippingAddress.
+All default to 1, set to 0 to disable.
+See more information about these properties on the modmore documentation https://docs.modmore.com/en/Commerce/v1/Snippets/get_order.html